cam-carter/two-factor-auth-phx/second_draft.md

 end
 ```

 Here we verify the the email and password passed in through `session_params` and return `{:ok, user}`.
 If the user has enabled two-factor auth on their account, we will generate them a one time password and email it to them.
-We then use `put_session/3` to store the `user_secret` on `%Plug.Conn{private: :plug_session}`.

-`:plug_session` is the session storage for the `conn` that gets encrypted and sent to thend password passed in through `session_params` and return `{:ok, user}`.
-If the user has enabled two-factor auth on their account, we will generate them a one time password and email it to them.
-We then use `put_session/3` to store the `user_secret` on `%Plug.Conn{private: :plug_session}`.
-We need both t
-user as a cookie.
-We really don't want this token getting into the wrong hands, because we'll use it later on down the road to validate the one time password.
+The user will fail the second factor of the authentication process if they don't have access to their email or this one time password.

 ```elixir
 defmodule TwoFactorAuthWeb.TwoFactorAuthController do